DC One Million: Plot

 In the 853rd century, the original Superman ("Superman-Prime One Million") still lives, but has spent over 15,000 years in exile within his Fortress of Solitude, located at the heart of the Sun, to keep it alive.
 During this time of absence, everyone he knew and loved died.
 One of his descendants is Kal Kent, the Superman of the 853rd century.

-The galaxy in this far future is protected by the Justice Legions, which were inspired by the 20th-century Justice League and the 31st-century Legion of Super-Heroes, among others.
+The galaxy in the far future is protected by the Justice Legions, which were inspired by the 20th-century Justice League and the 31st-century Legion of Super-Heroes, among others.
 Justice Legion Alpha, which protects the Solar System, includes Kal Kent and future analogues of Wonder Woman, Hourman, Starman, Aquaman, the Flash, and Batman.
 Advanced terraforming processes have made all the Solar System's planets habitable, with the ones most distant from the Sun being warmed by Solaris, a "star computer" which was once a villain, but was reprogrammed by one of Superman's descendants.

-Superman-Prime announces that he will soon return to humanity and, to celebrate, Justice Legion Alpha travels to the late 20th century to meet Superman's original teammates in the JLA and bring them and Superman to the future to participate in games and displays of power as part of the celebration.
+Superman-Prime announces that he will soon return to humanity and, to celebrate, Justice Legion Alpha travels to the late 20th century to meet Superman's original teammates in the JLA and bring them and Superman to the future.

 Meanwhile, in Russia, Vandal Savage single-handedly defeats the Titans (Arsenal, Tempest, Jesse Quick and Supergirl) when they attempt to stop him from purchasing nuclear-powered Rocket Red suits.
-He then launches four Rocket Red suits (with a Titan trapped inside each of the four) in a nuclear strike on Washington D.C., Metropolis, Brussels and Singapore.
+He then launches four Rocket Red suits (with a Titan trapped inside each of the four) in a nuclear strike on Washington D.C., Metropolis, Brussels, and Singapore.